Frequently Asked Questions

 Privacy & Data

-Your data is protected with strong account-level access controls and encryption.
+Your data is protected with account-level access controls and encryption.
 In practice:

 - • All data is encrypted in transit and at rest

-No. Thalweg does not publish public profiles or public catch feeds.
-Any future sharing in Streams will stay private and strictly opt-in.
+No. Thalweg does not publish public profiles, public catch feeds, or public heatmaps.
+Any future sharing will remain explicit and scoped.

 Features